RobertWojtowicz/export2garmin/README.md

 - After weighing, Mi Body Composition Scale 2 is active for 15 minutes on bluetooth transmission;
 - USB bluetooth adapter or internal module (tested with bluetooth versions 4.0/4.1 and 5.0/5.1/5.3) scans for BLE device every 1 minute for 10 seconds and queries scale for data;
 - Body weight and impedance data on server are appropriately processed by scripts;
-- Processed data are sent by program bodycomposition to Garmin Connect;
+- Processed data are sent by program YAGCC to Garmin Connect;
 - Raw and calculated data from scale is backed up on server in backup.csv file;
 - backup.csv file can be imported e.g. for analysis into Excel.